hectorm/cetusguard/README.md

 # CetusGuard

-CetusGuard is a tool that allows to protect the Docker daemon socket by filtering the calls to its API endpoints.
+CetusGuard is a tool that protects the Docker daemon socket by filtering calls to its API endpoints.

 Some highlights:
  * It is written in a memory safe language.